unicode-org/icu4x/ffi/diplomat/js/docs/source/segmenter_line_ffi.rst

         See the `Rust documentation for segment_latin1 <https://docs.rs/icu/latest/icu/segmenter/struct.LineSegmenter.html#method.segment_latin1>`__ for more information.

         - Note: ``input`` should be an ArrayBuffer or TypedArray corresponding to the slice type expected by Rust.

-.. js:class:: ICU4XWordBreakRule

-    See the `Rust documentation for WordBreakRule <https://docs.rs/icu/latest/icu/segmenter/enum.WordBreakRule.html>`__ for more information.